 The smartphone has become the first screen surpassing the television, even in moments of prime time.
 For Javier Nadal, Executive Vice President of Fundación Telefónica, “users are using different devices based on time of day, for example, mobile devices are more often used to connect to the Internet at awakening, breakfast and lunch, while the dominance of the tablet PC appears stronger in the remaining hours “.

-In an increasingly digitized world, personal communication goes increasingly virtual: the social network users communicate with each other in an average of 23 individuals a day, while in person reaches only 16 individuals.
+In an increasingly digitized world, personal communication goes increasingly virtual: the social network users communicate with each other on an average of 23 individuals a day, while in person reaches only 16 individuals.

 In 2012, for the first time ever, a decrease in the sales of mobile phones occurred.
 It traded 1.7% lower (1.750 million units).
 That negative milestone was due to the decline of basic phones, which are only used for little more than talking and texting.

-The tablets splendidly started as younger brother of smartphones, while it exceeds in inches, is changing the habits of users and, more importantly, consumers.
+The tablets splendidly started as the younger brother of smartphones, which even though it exceeds in inches, is changing the habits of users and, more importantly, consumers.
 Electronic commerce is rapidly moving from e-commerce to m-commerce.
 In the fourth quarter, transactions both on smartphones and tablets from the U.S., accounted for 11% of total e-commerce spending.

 By contrast, in 2012 352 million PCs were sold, down 3.2%.
 It was the first annual drop since 2001, according to IDC.
 Even the appearance of Windows 8, the new operating system from Microsoft, has not been able to stop the decline.

-Android is now installed on 68.8% of smartphones distributed in 2012, gaining nearly 20 points(percent) in a single year, and leaving far behind iOS, Apple’s own system, which has a share of 18.8%.
+Android is now installed on 68.8% of smartphones distributed in 2012, gaining nearly 20 points(percent) in a single year; far behind Apple’s own system iOS, which has a share of 18.8%.